Thinking about a

 5. Be sure you can meet your record keeping and reporting obligation

-6. Make sure you understand your annual auditing obligations
+6. Make sure you understand your annual auditing obligation

 There are strict rules surrounding how you can use a self managed super fund and how you can invest your money, it is important that you consult with SMSF professionals and financial advisors.